Washington Medicare Plans

 Medicare Supplement Insurance (Medigap) Policies

-The state of Washington does not require insurers to sell Medicare Supplement Insurance policies to people under the age of 65.
+The state of Washington does not require insurers to sell Medicare supplement insurance policies to people under the age of 65.
+Some insurance companies may still voluntarily sell Medigap policies to people under 65, but they may cost more than Medigap policies sold to people over 65.

 Mini-COBRA Policies (Small Group)